tier6tank/doubles/trunk/dupfinder/readme.txt

 COMPILING:
 ----------
 Now the compiling is very simple: for each compiler, there is a special makefile.
+Note that you have to have wxWidgets on your system (in directory C:\wx (for windows), if not, edit makefiles (variable wxdir) )

 For building the program with visual c++ - compiler, just type the following: